-2,000 years ago Palm Springs’ first residents were the ancestors of today’s Agua Caliente Band of Cahuilla Indians.
-Suffice to say, Palm Springs has a rich 2,000 year history in its’ evolution to become the city we know it today.
-But to fast-forward, for many of us Palm Springs is famous for sunshine, fabulous Mid-Century and Spanish homes, golf, tennis, dining, and movie stars.
+Palm Springs’ first residents were ancestors of today’s Agua Caliente Band of Cahuilla Indians and the area has a rich history.
+But to fast-forward for many of us today, Palm Springs is famous for sunshine, fabulous Mid-Century and Spanish homes, golf, tennis, dining, and movie stars.
 Back in the 1930s, high-powered couples who rendezvoused here included Clark Gable and Carole Lombard, Frank Sinatra and Ava Gardner, Elvis and Priscilla, President Dwight and Mamie Eisenhower, President Ronald and Nancy Reagan and Walter and Lee Annenberg.

 There were many other famous people who frequently visited or built homes in Palm Springs including Albert Einstein, Dean Martin, Sammy Davis Jr., Bob Hope, Bing Crosby, Kirk Douglas, Cary Grant, Marilyn Monroe, Dinah Shore, and Elizabeth Taylor.
 And today many notable A-listers, like Leonardo DiCaprio, have homes in Palm Springs.